What to do when your back hurts so much that you can’t get out of bed?

 If your back suddenly hurts so much even to move up into a sitting position to get out of bed, it is likely that your spinal joints are severely inflamed and your back muscles are spasm-ing (twitching).

-What you NEED to do
+What you NEED to do for acute back pain

 - Reduce the inflammation: